DeeStarks/conoid/README.md

 ---

-Conoid is a simple HTTP server and TCP tunnelling tool that uses [localtunnel](http://localtunnel.me/) to bypass a firewall or NAT, to enable your local development server be exposed to the internet.
+Conoid is a simple HTTP server that can serve static files as well as a TCP tunneling tool that uses [localtunnel](http://localtunnel.me/) to bypass a firewall or NAT and expose your local development server to the internet.

-While you can expose as many local servers as you want, conoid connects to the [localtunnel](http://localtunnel.me/) server only on a single port - `5000`, and directs traffic to your servers based on a mapping created while making the inital connections.
+While you can expose as many local servers as you want, conoid connects to the [localtunnel](http://localtunnel.me/) server only on a single port - **5000**, and directs traffic to your servers based on a mapping created while making the initail connections.

 ## Architecture